WebisoftWebisoft

 Feasibility: High

-Server-side Puppeteer rendering from HTML templates is a proven approach for institutional document generation.
-Data flows directly from the underwriting model at generation time.
-The dual-template design (CMHC and conventional) is architecturally clean — same data layer, two rendering templates.
-Watermarking, version numbering, and S3 storage are standard.
+Server-side Puppeteer rendering from HTML templates is proven for institutional document generation.
+Data flows directly from the underwriting model — no copy-paste.
+Dual-template design (CMHC and conventional) is architecturally clean.
 Narrative sections require advisor input in V1; AI drafting is a V2 enhancement.
-This is the right sequencing — get the data layer right before adding AI generation.
+Right sequencing.

 Section 04